Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-iii-potions-rings-and-rods.md

 The person applying an oil is the effective caster, but the object is the target.

+### Physical Description
-**Physical Description:** A typical potion or oil consists of 1 ounce of liquid held in a ceramic or glass vial fitted with a tight stopper.
+A typical potion or oil consists of 1 ounce of liquid held in a ceramic or glass vial fitted with a tight stopper.
 The stoppered container is usually no more than 1 inch wide and 2 inches high.
 The vial has AC 13, 1 hit point, hardness 1, and a break DC of 12.
 Vials hold 1 ounce of liquid.

+### Identifying Potions
-**Identifying Potions:** In addition to the standard methods of identification, PCs can sample from each container they find to attempt to determine the nature of the liquid inside.
+In addition to the standard methods of identification, PCs can sample from each container they find to attempt to determine the nature of the liquid inside.
 An experienced character learns to identify potions by memory